hmes98318/palworld-docker/README.md

 | MULTITHREAD           | Whether to enable multithreading  | true           | true/false           |
 | CHECK_UPDATE_ON_START | Whether to automatically check for game updates every time you start it   | true           | true/false   |

+### The first startup will download the Palworld server file, which may take a while (depends on your network condition)

 ## Volumes
 | Container mount point             | Description           |